wesbos/master-gatsby/readme.md

 **Q:** How can I set a custom Emmet expand keyboard shortcut?

 **A:** In VS Code, you can go to `File` -> `Preferences` -> `Keyboard Shortcuts` (Windows, Linux) or `Code` -> `Preferences` -> `Keyboard Shortcuts` (Mac).
 Search for `Emmet Expand Abbreviation` and you should see the current keyboard shortcut there.
 Double-click on the current key-bind to set a new keyboard shortcut.
 I have mine set to `Ctrl` + `E` which I really like but you can pick any combo you like!

+## Comunity Contributions

+Did you blog about your expierience?
+Do the course in Typescript?
+Use WordPress instead?
+Send us a PR with links to your implementiations!